kkbrandt/wobblybeat/README.md

 The tutorial to THREE.js has you make a rotating cube.
 I took this cube and made it cooler.

-WobblyBeat takes in an audio file, and using the Web Audio API, maps its fft frequency band values directly onto the vertices of a shape.
+WobblyBeat takes in an audio file, or the client's microphone input, and using the Web Audio API, maps its fft frequency band values directly onto the vertices of a shape.

 First, it calls on THREE.js to draw a geometric shape.
 The resulting Geometry object has an array of vertices, each one storing its own location in 3d space.

 Next, it calls on an AnalyzerNode to get real-time frequency data.
-This returns a byte array of values between 0 and 255.
+This returns a byte array of values between 0 and 255.=
-It scales each value down to a number between 0 and 'wobbliness'.

 Finally, these values are used to move each vertex of the geometry.
 Each vertex is moved in the direction of the vertex normal on the original shape.
 This means